ClickHouse/clickhouse-docs/docs/en/cloud/important-notes/using-dictionaries.md

 ```

 :::note
-if using a user other than the `default` user, you will need instead to specify the credentials in the `SOURCE` clause:
-:::note

-:::note
-when using the Cloud SQL console, the user in use will be [different](sql-console-user.md) so, you will need to specify explicitly a user (`default` or any other user) when creating a dictionary.
+when using the Cloud SQL console, the user in use will be [different](sql-console-user.md) so, you will need to specify explicitly a user (`default` or any other user) and password when creating a dictionary.
 :::note